Creating Recipes and Models - Overview#

 Tip

-Preparation checklist
+Preparation Checklist

-Clean parts in good condition, representative of production
+Clean parts in good condition (representative of production)

-Empty and clean FlexiBowl
+FlexiBowl® empty and clean

-Backlight or TopLight switched on
+Backlight/Toplight switched on

-Optimal environment#
+Ideal environment#

 Note

-Ideal training conditions
+Ideal conditions for training

-Stable lighting, avoiding variable direct sunlight
+Stable lighting (avoid variable direct sunlight)

 Common mistakes to avoid#